 While I tried to not think about all the red food coloring I was eating, these pancakes were absolutely delicious!
 The cream cheese syrup and whipped cream topping complemented these pancakes perfectly.
 I felt like I was eating dessert as opposed to breakfast, but my sweet tooth didn’t mind.

-The Huntington omelette comprised of crispy bacon, avocado, cheddar cheese and fresh pico de gallo on the side.
-Their omelettes are made with four eggs and served with (2) buttermilk pancakes or toast AND your choice of potatoes.
+The Huntington omelet comprised of crispy bacon, avocado, cheddar cheese and fresh pico de gallo on the side.
+Their omelets are made with four eggs and served with (2) buttermilk pancakes or toast AND your choice of potatoes.

 Where on earth were we going to put all this food?
 I was wondering this when we ordered, but we both came to the restaurant starving and ready to eat.